voltrue2/in-app-purchase/README.md

     /* Configurations for HTTP request */
     requestDefaults: { /* Please refer to the request module documentation here: https://www.npmjs.com/package/request#requestoptions-callback */ },

     /* Configurations for Amazon Store */
     amazonAPIVersion: 2, // tells the module to use API version 2
     secret: 'abcdefghijklmnoporstuvwxyz', // this comes from Amazon
     // amazonValidationHost: http://localhost:8080/RVSSandbox, // Local sandbox URL for testing amazon sandbox receipts.

     /* Configurations for Apple */
     appleExcludeOldTransactions: true, // if you want to exclude old transaction, set this to true.
 Default is false
     applePassword: 'abcdefg...', // this comes from iTunes Connect (You need this to valiate subscriptions)

+    /* Configurations for Google Service Account validation: You can validate with just packageName, productId, and purchaseToken */
+    googleServiceAccount: {
+        clientEmail: '<client email from Google API service account JSON key file>',
+        privateKey: '<private key string from Google API service account JSON key file>' },

     /* Configurations for Google Play */
     googlePublicKeyPath: 'path/to/public/key/directory/', // this is the path to the directory containing iap-sanbox/iap-live files
     googlePublicKeyStrSandBox: 'publicKeySandboxString', // this is the google iap-sandbox public key string